NixOS/rfcs/rfcs/0077-stale-issues-amendment.md

 _A stale issue (or PR) is an issue on which the discussion has went stale._

+_"Stale" in this context means (https://www.merriam-webster.com/dictionary/stale):_

+> impaired in vigor or effectiveness

 _Explicitly, it has no other semantic than this.
 It is a neutral aggregated indicator of facts.
 It reflects the fact that individuals did choose not to interact on a particular issue or PR